barbbella/opencodeofconduct/index.md

 - Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you”
 - Refusal to explain or debate social justice concepts
 - Communication in a ‘tone’ you don’t find congenial
-- Criticism of racist, sexist, cissexist, or otherwise oppressive behavior or assumptions
+- Criticism of racist, sexist, cissexist, homophobic, or otherwise oppressive behavior or assumptions

 ### Diversity Statement